 The best part is that it’s a free service which is always a good thing when the goal is to apply every dollar possible towards our programs.
 Want to donate?

 Whether by nature or by practice, I am personally quite susceptible to the Zeigarnik effect.
-As an avid GTD‘er I try very hard to capture the various open loops as they come up so I can circle back and address them through providing an update or otherwise following-up.
-That allows me to provide closure and move onto the next thing.
+As an avid GTD‘er I try very hard to capture the various open loops as they come up so I can circle back and address them by providing an update or otherwise following up.
+That allows me to provide closure and move on to the next thing.
 Continue reading

 As one progresses through life and their career, knowledge and experience naturally accumulate.
 As you get exposed to new things and tackle the novel or unexpected, you generally amass a significant catalog of skills, insights, and, hopefully, wisdom.
 Over time, you consciously (and subconsciously) incorporate those numerous learnings into your day-to-day playbook to make yourself more efficient or effective.
 It happens almost automatically because nobody wants to spend more time or effort on something if they don’t have to.
 Continue reading